ahmetb/cloud-run-faq/README.md

 gcloud beta run services replace --platform=managed <file.yaml>
 ```

-Since "Cloud Run on Anthos" runs [Knative][knative] natively, you can use
+Since "Cloud Run for Anthos" runs [Knative][knative] natively, you can use
 `kubectl` to deploy [Knative `Service`s][ksvc] to your GKE cluster by writing YAML
 manifests and running `kubectl apply`.
 See Knative tutorials for more info.